 30. Giant Lord

-The Giant Lord is basically the same fight as the Last Giant with the exception of not using his arm to beat you down.
-I will not spoil anything, but where you fight him is a very cool area and part of the main story of the game.
+The Giant Lord is the same fight as the Last Giant, except he does not use his arm to beat you down.
+I will not spoil anything, but where you fight him is a very cool area and part of the game’s main story.
 Just don’t stay in the area for long afterward.
-Don’t let his massive size fool you because in these types of games, the bigger the enemy, the easier they will be to defeat.
+Don’t let his massive size fool you because in these games, the bigger the enemy, the easier they will be to defeat.

 29. Covetous Demon

-The covetous demon is a fat, ugly beast that basically uses his body to attack you.
-His worst attack is when he rolls over on top of you and does massive damage because he is soo big.
-Once you memorize his attacks, he is not a hard boss at all.
+The covetous demon is a fat, ugly beast that uses his body to attack you.
+His worst attack is when he rolls over on you and does massive damage because he is soo big.
+Once you memorize his attacks, he is not a hard boss.
 Try to kill him quickly because his attacks are very fast and can easily one-shot you if you make a wrong move.

 28. Lost Sinner

-The Lost Sinner is the easiest out of all the 4 primal bonfire bosses and it is a really fun fight too.
+The Lost Sinner is the easiest out of all the four primal bonfire bosses, and it is a fun fight.
 She has a wide variety of moves that differ from slashes to jumps.
-Once defeated, you get a special soul that will give you even more souls for upgrading purposes and you also get to light the primal bonfire.
+Once defeated, you get a special soul that will give you even more souls for upgrading purposes, and you also get to light the primal bonfire.

 27. Guardian Dragon

-The Guardian Dragon is a very fun boss fight because it is the first dragon boss in Dark Souls 2.
+The Guardian Dragon is a fun boss fight because it is the first dragon boss in Dark Souls 2.
 What makes the fight cool, its arena is in a giant cage where the dragon is kept.
-He is not that hard of a boss but can be a challenge when certain weapons like magic weapons are used.
-In all seriousness though, this boss was kind of difficult.
+He is not that hard of a boss but can be challenging when weapons like magic weapons are used.
+In all seriousness, though, this boss was kind of difficult.

 26. Demon of Song

-This happens to be the weirdest boss in all of Dark Souls for me because of how ugly and odd it is.
-His attacks are very different and you can only attack him when he opens up his flap on his face.
+This is the weirdest boss in all of Dark Souls for me because of how ugly and odd it is.
+His attacks are very different; you can only attack him when he opens up the flap on his face.
 He reminds me of a giant frog because he hops around the boss arena.
 Sometimes you might be prone to be greedy with attacks, but the best thing to do is be patient.

 25. The Rotten

 The Rotten is where I had a lot of my trouble.
-His attacks seem to damage me even if he did not hit me and his movements feel a little bit clunky.
-He also does major damage if you get hit with a special attack, not to mention the lava pools all around the arena you fight him in.
-His body is made up of dead bodies that were merged together to make a giant beast and holds a giant cleaver.
+His attacks seem to damage me even if they did not hit me, and his movements feel slightly clunky.
+He also does major damage if you get hit with a special attack, not to mention the lava pools around the arena you fight him in.
+His body is made up of dead bodies merged to make a giant beast and hold a giant cleaver.

 24. Royal Rat Authority

-This boss is a boss that made me very angry when I first went up against it.
-What makes the boss fight hard is the 4 little rats that fight along with the massive rat, and what makes it worse is that the little rats make toxic build upon the player.
-If you don’t kill the four rats before the fight begins, then you are in a pickle.
-Once the first rat hits you, you are basically done for.
+This boss is a boss that made me very angry when I first went up against him.
+What makes the boss fight hard is the four little rats that fight along with the massive rat, and what makes it worse is that the little rats constantly are building up poison on you.
+You are in a pickle if you don’t kill the four rats before the fight begins.
+Once the first rat hits you, you are done.

 23. Elana, the Squalid Queen

 She is the first DLC boss on my list, and I am glad it is higher on my list.
 She is not that hard of a boss because her attacks are slow, but they dish out a butt-load of damage if hit by one.
-To be honest, I do not remember much from the boss fight just because it was really easy for me to defeat her.
-She still poses a major threat to everyone though.
+Honestly, I do not remember much from the boss fight just because I easily defeated her.
+She still poses a major threat to everyone, though.

 22. Old Iron King

 Another one of the primal bonfire bosses is the Old Iron King.
-I was actually pretty disappointed by this fight because it was soo darn easy to beat.
-The only threat is a pit of lava that you could be hit into and if you are thrown in, you will be one-shotted.
-All you really have to do to beat him is to wait for him to smash the ground and then attack his hands.
+I was pretty disappointed by this fight because it was so hard to beat.
+The only threat is a pit of lava that you could be hit into, and if you are thrown in, you will be one-shotted.
+All you have to do to beat him is to wait for him to smash the ground and then attack his hands.

 21. Executioner’s Chariot

-This boss fight is one of those fights that are more annoying than fun.
-What you basically do is run through a hallway and defeat a bunch of skeletons.
+This boss fight is one of those more annoying than fun fights.
+You run through a hallway and defeat a bunch of skeletons.
 Then you have to fight the horses that pull the chariot.
-It is a pretty hard fight if you don’t know when to run to the next hall because if you get hit by the chariot, you are basically dead.
+It is a pretty hard fight if you don’t know when to run to the next hall because you are dead if you get hit by the chariot.

 20. Belfry Gargoyles

-I really like this boss because it is the same boss as the Dark Souls version.
+I like this boss because it is the same as the Dark Souls version.
 You go onto the roof and fight a gargoyle as normal, then after like 30 seconds, a second one appears.
-You have to make sure you defeat the first gargoyle before the second one comes out or you will be in trouble.
-It brings about deja vu when fighting them because of your first encounter in the previous game.
+You must make sure you defeat the first gargoyle before the second one, or you will be in trouble.
+When fighting them, it brings about deja vu because of your first encounter in the previous game.

 19. Velstadt, the Royal Aegis

 Veldstadt is the guard who defends King Vendrick while he is in his Hallowed state.
-He is a massive knight with a huge hammer that has the ability to make copies of himself to fight the player.
-This is the first boss that I really had difficulty trying to beat just because of the sheer hardness of the fight.
-His attacks hurt you a lot and he is pretty quick for a guy in some heavy armor.
+He is a massive knight with a huge hammer that can make copies of himself to fight the player.
+This is the first boss I had difficulty trying to beat just because of the sheer hardness of the fight.
+His attacks impair you, and he is pretty quick for a guy in some heavy armor.

 18. Old Dragonslayer

 The Old Dragonslayer, the armor set that Dragonslayer Ornstein was wearing in Dark Souls, is a very fun fight.
-His moves are exactly like his predecessor’s and he is as agile as Ornstein as well.
-Some people think that he is actually Dragonslayer Ornstein, but that has been proven false through many researchers.
+His moves are exactly like his predecessor’s, and he is as agile as Ornstein.
+Some people think that he is Dragonslayer Ornstein, but that has been proven false by many researchers.

 17. Duke’s Dear Freja

-This boss fight has the most annoying run to it than any other boss in the game besides the Rotten.
-You literally have to run through a giant room with tons of spiders, and also go through a huge spider web room with toms of enemies in it.
-The boss fight itself is also really annoying because you can only damage the huge spider from the front and back.
+This boss fight has a more annoying running gimmick than any other boss in the game.
+You have to run through a giant room with tons of spiders and a huge spider web room with tons of enemies in it.
+The boss fight is also annoying because you can only damage the huge spider from the front and back.
 It also shoots lasers at you.

 16. Sir Alonne

-Sir Alonne is another one of those fights that you need to fight another person in a suit of armor.
-There is not much to say about this boss other than his attacks are very fast and he is a very hard boss.
+Sir Alonne is another one of those fights where you need to fight another person in a suit of armor.
+There is not much to say about this boss other than his attacks are very fast, and he is a very hard boss.
 It is possible to clear out the rooms before the boss if you kill all the enemies 12 times.
-It makes it easier to get to the boss arena without losing any health or Estus Flasks.
+It makes getting to the boss arena easier without losing any health or Estus Flasks.

-This boss was modeled after the Four Kings from Dark Souls and is easily a difficult boss to defeat.
-With the right weapons and miracles, he can be defeated easily, but for many, it is a challenge.
-It starts out in a dark room and one spawns. after a little bit, another one spawns, and so on.
-It basically recreates the Four Kings boss fight in basically every way.
+This boss was modeled after the Four Kings from Dark Souls and is difficult to defeat.
+He can be defeated easily with the right weapons and miracles, but it is a challenge for many.
+It starts in a dark room, and one spawns. after a little bit, another one spawns, and so on.
+It recreates the Four Kings boss fight in basically every way.

 14. Looking Glass Knight

-In my opinion, this boss if my favorite boss in Dark Souls 2 because they implemented something that no other boss in the Dark Souls series, except one in Dark Souls 3, has.
-It has the ability to summon other players as phantoms to help fight against you.
-The fight is balanced and it is very enjoyable.
+This boss is my favorite boss in Dark Souls 2 because they implemented something that no other boss in the Dark Souls series, except one in Dark Souls 3, has.
+It can summon other players as phantoms to help fight against you.
+The fight is balanced, and it is delightful.
 Not saying he isn’t hard, but the hard bosses are always the most fun to fight.

 13. Ancient Dragon

 The Ancient Dragon is one I struggled with for a very long time because I did not know how to go about it.
-The running up to the Dragon is very easy if you take out all the Drakekeepers because the Dragon Knights won’t even touch you.
-The boss fight is very hard because it has the biggest health bar than any other boss in the Dark Souls series.
+Running up to the Dragon is easy if you take out all the Drakekeepers because the Dragon Knights won’t even touch you.
+The boss fight is tough because it has the biggest health bar than any other boss in the Dark Souls series.
 Once you get the strategy down to defeat him, he is a piece of cake.

 12. Afflicted Graverobber, Ancient Soldier Varg, and Cerah the Old Explorer

 Now we are getting to the really difficult bosses.
-These 3 NPCs that you have to beat to actually get credit for the boss is very hard.
+These 3 NPCs you must beat to get credit for the boss are very hard.
 One easy way to defeat them is to go into the water and split them up to make it easier to fight them.
-They can all be poisoned and take bleed damage so take advantage of that for the fight as well.
+They can all be poisoned and take bleed damage so take advantage of that for the fight.

 11. Smelter Demon

-Ugg, this boss is really annoying.
-He constantly hits you with his flame sword, and always boosts his damage.
-Not to mention his minuscule boss arena that only takes 1 roll to get to the opposite side.
+Ugg, this boss is annoying.
+He constantly hits you with his flame sword and always boosts your damage.
+Not to mention his minuscule boss arena that only takes one roll to get to the opposite side.
 Also, just trying to get to him through Iron Keep can be a nightmare.
-When you get to this boss, make sure you kick him in the butt for me.
+When you get to this boss, kick him in the butt for me.

 10. Smelter Demon (Iron Passage)

-The Demon in the Iron Passage is the exact same thing as the regular Smelter Demon, but the color is blue.
-He can jump into the air and do an AoE attack that can damage you immensely.
-Thankfully, the boss arena is a little bit bigger, but that does not make it an easier fight.
+The Demon in the Iron Passage is the same as the regular Smelter Demon, but the color is blue.
+He can jump into the air and make an AoE attack that can damage you immensely.
+Thankfully, the boss arena is a little bigger, but that does not make it an easier fight.
 Be thankful that you can get hits in when you can.
 Make sure you try to get your timing perfect.

 9. Aava, the King’s Pet

-Finally, a DLC boss that actually lives up to its name.
-This boss is a very difficult one because it is a snow tiger that has magic.
-It shoots icicles at the player and the boss arena is covered in snow.
-The best thing for a player to do is to get a good shield because it will attack fast and it is good to have some good defense.
+Finally, a DLC boss lives up to its name.
+This boss is very difficult because it is a snow tiger with magic.
+It shoots icicles at the player, and the boss arena is covered in snow.
+The best thing for a player is to get a good shield because it will attack fast, and it is good to have some good defense.

 8. Sinh, the Slumbering Dragon